About Site

 Historical Tarot Decks

 This Web site presents images, from a few historical tarot card decks, for contemplation, study and art appreciation.
 It offers a number of interactive features to help you deepen and enrich your experience.
+We encourage you to explore other Tarot history Web sites; there are many more decks not included here.

 You can move the card images across the display, and choose from a selection of layouts for card readings or compose your own.
 Each card image is linked to articles offering possible meanings, and the corresponding cards' images from different decks can be compared side-by-side.
+(To compare, after selecting an image, click theicon or the C key.)

 Many of the images of cards were obtained from the Web downloads offered by libraries and museums; source links are provided where possible in the “About Deck” description page for each deck.
-Some of the images were of poor quality due to lighting conditions or other factors; Photoshop was used to correct color balance and adjust contrast to bring out details, at the risk of strengthening digital artifacts or giving an inaccurate impression of the actual condition of the original physical cards.
+Some of the images were of poor quality due to lighting conditions or other factors; Photoshop was used to correct color balance and adjust contrast to bring out details, at the risk of strengthening digital artifacts or giving an inaccurate impression of the physical condition of the original cards.
 Some of the card back designs used here are not historical; where images for those are not available for a deck, or are in poor condition, we opted to use contemporary abstract designs.

 Reading the Cards